 Many of Maine’s smaller fly shops also offer group and private instruction.
-Aardvark Outfitters of Farmington maintains a full slate of classes.
-At Aardvark Outfitters, you can learn how to cast and fish, tie a fly, or even navigate a drift boat down a churning river.
 The Maine Guide Fly Shop, located in Greeneville, is one of the Pine Tree State’s oldest fly-fishing retail stores.
 The Maine Guide Fly Shop specializes in private lessons, and with the help of their competent instructors, you’ll learn to catch trout and landlocked salmon on the nearby Roach, Moose and Kennebec Rivers.

 Lodges, Sporting Camps and Wilderness Camps

 And finally, many of Maine’s sporting lodges offer structured classes that help eager students quickly succeed at fly fishing.
 Weatherby’s Lodge, located in Grand Lake Stream Plantation, offers both mixed and women-only classes.
 At Weatherby’s, you’ll be able to immediately apply what you learn on Grand Lake Stream, which is one of the most famous landlocked salmon rivers in North America.
 Grant’s Kennebago Camps, situated on the banks of the legendary Kennebago River, offers classes and is an ideal destination to learn the fine art of fly fishing.
 The Lodge at Moosehead Lake also offers classes and private instruction for anglers of all levels of skill.
 Outside magazine named The Lodge at Moosehead Lake one of the “Top 100 Great Wilderness Lodges in America.”

 Visit Maine Sporting Camp Association for more information.